 The project focused on three core undergraduate modules, SM123 (Level 1), S217 (Level 2) and SM381 (Level 3) reaching over 1,300 physics students.
 The approach followed three main steps.

 First, a bespoke VLE audit tool was developed to examine modules week by week.
-This allowed student and associate lecturer auditors to identify points where existing activities already aligned with sustainability ideas, the UN Sustainable Development Goals (SDGs), or Key Sustainability Competencies (KSCs) such as systems thinking, futures thinking and strategic action.
+This allowed student and associate lecturer auditors to identify points where existing material and activities already aligned with sustainability ideas, the UN Sustainable Development Goals (SDGs), or Key Sustainability Competencies (KSCs), such as systems thinking, futures thinking or strategic action.

 Third, sustainability was reinforced through assessment using brief reflective prompts embedded in selected assessment points.
 These prompts encouraged students to consider the wider implications of their disciplinary learning without increasing marking burden for tutors.